 - Lead counsel to Freeport McMoRan Copper & Gold and its predecessor, Phelps Dodge Corporation, in a complex land transaction involving the posting of fifteen large ranch holdings of Pacific Western Land Company as collateral to the State of New Mexico Mining and Minerals Division (MMD) and Environment Department (NMED).
 Elements of the representation included the overseeing of title reviews, mortgage drafting, land appraisals and Phase I, II and III environmental reviews and transactional screens, all within the regulatory framework of providing financial assurance for closure of large open pit copper mines under the New Mexico Mining Act.

 - Transactional and litigation counsel to the Ramirez family, owners of a tract within the boundaries of the Manzano Land Grant community believed to be the locus of a 17th Century Spanish industrial mining complex.
-In addition to achieving a favorable settlement of state court claims made against the family by an early interested party, negotiated and drafted three significant transactional vehicles with Minerales de San Miguel, including an exploration with option agreement, a mining lease, and a joint venture relating to intellectual property and archeological resources.
+In addition to achieving a favorable settlement of state court claims made against the family by an early interested party, negotiated and drafted three significant transactional vehicles, including an exploration with option agreement, a mining lease, and a joint venture relating to intellectual property and archeological resources.

-- Chair, Modrall Sperling Mining and International Practice Groups
+- Co-Chair, Modrall Sperling Mining and International Practice Groups

-- Member, Director’s Advisory Committee, New Mexico Mining and Minerals Division (industry representative)
+- Long-time Member, Director’s Advisory Committee, New Mexico Mining and Minerals Division (industry representative)

-- Secretary, Board Member and Trustee, Rocky Mountain Mineral Law Foundation; Mining Chair, 2005 and 2011 Annual Institutes; Program Chair, Special Institutes on Uranium Exploration and Development and Administrative Law and Practice; Member, Special Institutes, Site Selection, Law Students and Long Range Planning committees; Albuquerque Region Planning Coordinator; New Mexico Mining Reporter, Mineral Law Newsletter
+- Immediate Past President, Rocky Mountain Mineral Law Foundation, 2020-2021; Past Vice President, 2019-2020; Past Secretary, Board Member and Trustee; Co-Chair of International Committee and International Mining Law Short Course, 2018-present; Mining Chair, 2005 and 2011 Annual Institutes; Speaker and panel moderator at International Mining and Oil and Gas Development Special Institutes in Cartagena (2013) and Quito (2017); Program Chair, Special Institutes on Uranium Exploration and Development and Administrative Law and Practice; Member or past member of numerous committees, including Program Planning, Special Institutes, Clyde O. Martz Award, Site Selection, Financial Advisory, Budget, Law Students, Long Range Planning and Executive committees; multi-year Albuquerque Region Planning Coordinator; New Mexico Mining Reporter, Mineral Law Newsletter

-- Member, Association of Commerce and Industry (ACI) Energy and Extractive Industries Committee
+- Member, New Mexico Chamber of Commerce (formerly ACI) Energy and Extractive Industries Committee, 2014-present; Past Chair of the Committee

-- University of New Mexico School of Law Alumni Association, President, 2004-2005
+- University of New Mexico School of Law Alumni Association, President, 2004-2005, former Board Member

-- Adjunct Professor, University of New Mexico School of Law, natural resources and environmental law
+- Adjunct Professor, University of New Mexico School of Law, natural resources and environmental law; guest lecturer in public lands and environmental law courses

 - University of New Mexico School of Law Alumni Association, Past President